【For University Faculty and Staff】2025 SD Joint Training Program

 * Reception hours: Tuesday ~ Saturday 9:00 ~ 17:00

-(Capacity remaining 5 people) [For students] 2025 Presentation of Kyoto in English Outline of Implementation
+Updated on May 9 [For students] 2025 Presentation on Kyoto in English Outline of the Implementation

 “What is the charm of Kyoto?” and “What kind of country is Japan?”
 Why don’t you actually experience the traditional culture of Japan and learn the know-how of English presentations so that you can introduce it in English when asked by people from overseas?